ivangka/cli-order-executor/README.md

 This command closes 100% of the current `SOLUSDT` position(s).

-### Cancel limit orders `!c`
+### Cancel orders `!c`

 ```
 !c [symbol]
 ```

-Cancels all active limit orders for the specified trading pair.
+Cancels all active orders (not positions) for the specified trading pair.

+> [!IMPORTANT]
+>
+> Be careful — if you have an open position for this pair, this command will also cancel any associated take-profit and stop-loss orders.

 Parameters: